 What is flood insurance?

-Flood insurance, generally purchased separately from your home insurance policy, covers losses from water damage related to flooding and can help protect your home and belongings.
+Flood insurance, generally purchased separately from your homeowners insurance policy, may cover losses from water damage related to flooding and may help protect your home and belongings.
 If your home or personal property is damaged by a flood, your flood insurance company will typically cover the costs to rebuild or repair your home and pay you the actual cash value of your personal items.

 What does flood insurance cover?